Free, Fun Things to Do on the Weekend

 - If you have glue and paper in the house, make a collage out of photos clipped from magazines.

-- Learn a new skill - like how to repair cars, how to design a website or how to knit or sew.
+- Use the internet to research a new skill, like how to repair cars, how to design a website, or how to knit or sew.

-- Ride your bicycle along local bike trails or rent a Citibike and help save the environment.
+- Ride your bicycle along local bike trails.

 - Organize albums of old family pictures by decade.

 - Go to a library (or browse the Kindle or Amazon Prime Lending Library) to check out interesting books.